 We think it is important to get quotes from several deck builders.
 They will all approach the project from a different perspective, and that can be very helpful in gathering ideas for the shape and design.
 Be careful when comparing the quotes though, make sure that you are comparing apples to apples.
 Some deck builders include things like hidden fasteners, covering the wood framing with fascia trim, getting the necessary permits and picture framing the deck floor in all their quotes.
 But some deck builders will charge extra for all those things.

 Also, make sure that all of them are using quality materials for the structure of the deck.
 For example, we always use 6X6 posts that are treated specially to be buried in the ground, 2X12s for our beams, and # 1-grade Pressure Treated lumber for all of the framing.
 Some deck builders may try to save money by using 4X4 posts, 2X10s for the beams, and lower quality lumber for the framing.
 The bottom line is this, do some research, and ask questions.
 Inquisitive customers become well-informed customers, and well-informed customers are less likely to have regrets after the project is complete.

 This is definitely the trickiest of all the steps.
 You can pick the one with the cheapest price, the one with the best design, or the one who offers the best incentives.
-My advice is simple, go with your gut and choose the one that you are most comfortable with.
+My advice is simple, go with your gut and choose the one that makes you comfortable.
 But at the same time, do some research to make sure your bases are covered.
 A good deck builder should be able to provide you with names of some past customers for you to talk to, as well as see the decks he has built for them.
 Make sure that the one you choose is licensed in your area and has the proper insurance.